 China has also made progress in this area, retraining workers to take on new jobs in the clean energy sector.
 Continuing efforts to ween the country off coal-fired electricity generation, China already accounts for nearly 40 percent of all the jobs worldwide devoted to renewable energy.

 However, even with all this attention, there is still an enormous amount of disconnect between climate goals and the needs of workers.

-Biden’s “American Jobs Plan” plan proposes US $100 billion for workforce training programmes and to double the number of registered apprenticeships.
-However, the details of exactly what kind of training and support programmes have not been made public.
+Biden’s “American Jobs Plan” proposes US $100 billion for workforce training programs and to double the number of registered apprenticeships.
+However, the details of exactly what kind of training and support programs have not been made public.
 And although it does often reference things like “skills development opportunities for workers of all kinds,” a White House fact sheet on the jobs plan does not include a single reference to reskilling or upskilling.

 Opportunities for businesses